 - teeth may experience some hurt for a short burst of time – just as quickly as it came it should go away.

 - you may experience a runny sinus (mine lasted for half a day – it was not bad)

 - you might experience a slight headache, but only for a short time.

 It is important to practice awareness when oil pulling.
 It is through awareness that you will be better aware of the changes that are happening to your body.
 You will be able to notice a small sensation, one of pain perhaps but then also ones of alleviation.

 Which Oils Can You Use?

 Sesame seed oil: Aids in the reduction of Streptococcus bacteria.
-Sesame seed oil also aids in reducing inflammation and aiding in digestion.
+The sesame seed oil also aids in reducing inflammation and aiding indigestion.

 Olive oil: Olive oil unless you are 100% that it is not Lampante (fake olive oil – about 80% of the North American Market) choose another oil.
 Olive oil is great though for that extra anti-inflammatory kick.
-It is very high in oleocanthal – an inflammation reducing compound.
+It is very high in oleocanthal – and inflammation-reducing compound.
 This makes it very beneficial for the gums.

 Sunflower seed oil: Inflammation reducing, immune system boosting.
 It also aids in reducing bacterial infections (L Darmstadt, et. al., 2004).

 Coconut oil: Coconut oil is now one of the simplest oils to use.
 With coconut chews made ahead of time oil pulling is easy, and can be effectively practiced as a whole family.
 Coconut oil as many of the other oils has antibacterial, antifungal and anti-inflammatory benefits.